Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

 Heuristically, we need to design near-optimal penalty functions in order to obtain tight dual bounds on $H_0$.
-A natural approach is to construct a penalty function by replacing the value function in the optimal penalty for the discrete-time problem (see (\ref{opt_penalty_MDPs})) with its approximation.
-In the following we will see why deriving penalty in this way will result in an intractable inner optimization problem.
-Alternatively, the inner optimization problem becomes tractable when we construct a heuristic penalty according to the form of the optimal penalty for the continuous-time model.
-We first investigate the optimal penalty for the discrete-time problem according to (\ref{opt_penalty_MDPs}):
+A natural approach is to investigate the optimal penalty $M^*$ for the discrete-time problem according to (\ref{opt_penalty_MDPs}):